AJenbo/DiabloGrooboAnalysis/readme.md

 Although dlvl 9 is the first level where Naj's Puzzler can drop, there were no games with this level layout where the item would drop without some form of game manipulation.

-The team was able to find several candidates for dlvl 3 and 4 with a similar general layout but could not find an exact match for the pattern of tiles seen in the run.
+As noted in [[#Invalid Dungeon Level Sequence|Invalid Dungeon Level Sequence]], the team was able to find several candidates for dlvl 3 and 4 with a similar general layout but could not find an exact match for the pattern of tiles seen in the run.
 It is notable that dlvl 3, 4, and 9 are the only generated levels where Groobo is seen picking up any equipment.
 This observation suggests a potential correlation between item manipulation and level generation.

-While the team identified several potential methods for manipulating the game to achieve the observed outcome of dlvl 9, it was not possible to establish which specific method was used.
-However, the team did not discover any legitimate methods to do so from within the game itself.
+While the team identified several potential methods for manipulating the game to achieve the observed outcome of dlvl 9, it was not possible to establish which specific method was used, although the team did not discover any legitimate methods to do so from within the game itself.
 For additional details, see [[#Appendix B - Diablo Modification Tools]].

 ## Missing Gameplay